 Salaries at all levels of teaching (hagwons, public schools and universities) are much the same as they were 10 years ago.
 The entry-level base pay is still around 2 million Won.
 Where it’s less bad it at universities where they have cost of living increases that sometimes happen across the board, foreign teachers included.

 The problem is that the cost of living just keeps going up.
 The result?
 Korea isn’t really the prime place it was to sock away 10, 20, or even 30,000 USD a year like it once was. $10,000 USD a year would be a struggle for most people.

 The glory days of teaching English in Korea are certainly over.

 Need some Help With the Money Thing?

 Want to know how to set yourself up for financial awesome while you’re teaching abroad?
+Of course.
+Who doesn’t, right?
 The book you need is: The Wealthy English Teacher.
-Try before you buy at the book’s website: The Wealthy English Teacher.

 It’s the first and only book written specifically for English teachers abroad.
 You’ll learn about living frugally to pay off debts and build an emergency fund.
 Then, you’ll learn how to increase your salary, invest in the stock market, and get your side-gig going on.